wolfv6/keybrd_DH/doc/planned_features.md

 Top priority
 ============
-Someone with DataHand keyboard Beta Test keybrd_DH firmware.
+Waiting for DodoHand hardware to Beta test the keybrd_DH firmware.

 Med priority
 =============